bloominstituteoftechnology/node-db3-guided-solution/README.md

 JOIN Categories ON Products.CategoryId = Categories.CategoryId;
 ```

-Note that each joined table must link to the original table.

-In

 ### Aliases, Where, Order By

-We could even combine two joins so see all three columns:
+We could even combine two joins to see all three columns:

 ```sql
 SELECT ProductName, SupplierName, CategoryName FROM Products